 An inspection for Japanese Knotweed was not carried out.
-This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
-Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+This is a plant that is subject to control regulation, is considered invasive, and can render a property unsuitable for some mortgage lenders.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or on neighbouring ground.
+Identification of Japanese Knotweed is best undertaken by a specialist.
+If it exists, removal must be undertaken in a controlled manner by a specialist contractor, which can be expensive.